nitro41992/splitting-sucks/docs/implementation_plan.md

 - ✅ **Resolved:** Integrated `ReceiptParserService.parseReceipt` call directly into the modal workflow's upload step in `lib/widgets/workflow_modal.dart` for both new and resumed draft images.
 - ✅ **Resolved:** Item names are now correctly displayed on the Review screen after parsing in the modal workflow (fixed field name from `name` to `item` and added null safety in `_convertToReceiptItems` within `lib/widgets/workflow_modal.dart`).
 - ✅ **Resolved:** Robust handling of `null` or unexpected data types for item fields (name, price, quantity) during conversion from raw parser output to `ReceiptItem` objects in `_convertToReceiptItems`.
+- ✅ **Retry Button Disabled Post-Parse (Modal Workflow):**
+  - Implemented logic in `lib/widgets/workflow_modal.dart` to pass an `isSuccessfullyParsed` flag to `ReceiptUploadScreen`.
+  - Modified `lib/screens/receipt_upload_screen.dart` to accept `isSuccessfullyParsed` and disable its "Retry" (clear image) button if loading, if parsing is complete for the current image, or if no image is selected.
+  - Ensured that selecting a new image or clearing the current image (via "Retry") in `lib/widgets/workflow_modal.dart` correctly resets the parsed items state, allowing the "Retry" button to become active again appropriately.
+- ✅ **State Management (Non-Modal Workflow):**
+  - Addressed linter errors in `lib/receipt_splitter_ui.dart` related to the new `isSuccessfullyParsed` parameter in `ReceiptUploadScreen`.
+  - Passed `widget.uploadComplete` from `_ReceiptScreenWrapperState` as `isSuccessfullyParsed` to the `ReceiptUploadScreen` instance used in the non-modal flow.
+  - Added `resetUploadStepStatus()` method to `_MainPageControllerState` to correctly reset `_isUploadComplete`, `_receiptItems`, and other dependent states.
+  - Updated `_handleImageSelected` and `_handleRetry` in `_ReceiptScreenWrapperState` to call `resetUploadStepStatus()` on the parent `_MainPageControllerState`, ensuring better state consistency when the image is changed or cleared in the non-modal workflow.

 **In Progress:**
 - None